hpyproject/hpy/docs/overview.rst

   To allow an incremental transition to HPy, it is possible to use both HPy and Python/C API calls in the same extension.
-In this case, it is not possible to target the Universal ABI because the resulting compiled library also needs to be compatible with a specific CPython version..
+In this case, it is not possible to target the Universal ABI because the resulting compiled library also needs to be compatible with a specific CPython version.
 The ABI tag will be something like ``hpy-1_cpython-37m``.

 Moreover, each alternative Python implementation could decide to implement its